tursodatabase/libsql/libsql-server/client/README.md

-# ChiselEdge Proxy
+# SQLite API for `sqld`

-This is source code to the ChiselEdge Proxy that provides a SQLite-compatible API.
+This is source code to the SQLite compatible client API for `sqld`.

 ## Verifying the ABI